Urdatorn/aristophanis-cantica/README.md

 We also need to show
 - the degree of dependence between word-end distribution and accent distribution and
-- how oftten word-end responsion and accentual responsion come together
+- how often word-end responsion and accentual responsion come together

 ## URGENT TODOS!!